nniikkoollaaii/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Alternative values file to use as the default chart values, expected to be a
+<p>Alternative single values file to use as the default chart values, expected
-relative path in the SourceRef.
-Ignored when omitted.</p>
+to be a relative path in the SourceRef.
+Ignored when omitted.
+Deprecated.</p>
 </td>
 </tr>
 <tr>